gerardbm/dotfiles/README.md

 - apvlv: PDF reader customizable with vim-like navigation.
 - uuid: Universally Unique Identifier command line tool.
 - mediainfo: command-line tool to display info about audio/video.
+- udiskie: automounter for removable media (flash drives).
+- transmission-cli: a bittorrent client from the command-line.
+- wicd: Wired and wireless network connection manager.

 Optional:
 - arandr: can be useful to generate xrandr \*.sh scripts.